The Book Merchant Jenkins

 LGBTIQ+

-The Book Merchant Jenkins is a general antiquarian bookstore in West End, Brisbane, buying and selling new, secondhand, and rare books in all genres with a focus on Sexuality, LGBTIQ+, Ethnopharmacology, Dance, Performance, and Art.
+The Book Merchant Jenkins is a general antiquarian bookstore in Brisbane, buying and selling rare and interesting books in all genres with a focus on Sexuality, LGBTIQ+, Ethnopharmacology, Dance, Performance, and Art.

 Highlights